How To Consume Data From A REST HTTP API With Go

 }

-Within our main function we first query our API endpoint using http.Get("http://pokeapi.co/api/v2/pokedex/kanto"), we map the results of this into either response or err and then check to see if err is nil.
-If it is we exit.
+Within our main function, we first query our API endpoint using http.Get("http://pokeapi.co/api/v2/pokedex/kanto/").
+We store the results in either response or err and then check if err is nil.
+If it is not, we exit.

-Below this, we then perform the conversion of our response’s body from bytes into something meaningful that can be printed out in the console.
+Below this, we convert the response’s body from bytes into something meaningful that can be printed out in the console.
 We first use ioutil.ReadAll(response.Body) to read in data from the incoming byte stream and then convert this []byte response into a string using string(responseData) within our print statement.

-If you run the above program you should see that it successfully performs a GET request on our API Endpoint and then prints all of our Pokemon out in the console.
+If you run the above program, you should see that it successfully performs a GET request on our API endpoint and then prints all of our Pokemon in the console.

 Creating a Pokemon Struct

-By knowing the structure of the JSON response that the above API endpoint gives us we can now map this into a series of structs that we can map our objects to.
+By knowing the structure of the JSON response that the above API endpoint gives us, we can now map this into a series of structs that we can map our objects to.
 Below you’ll see the condensed version of the JSON.
-Within our JSON response, we have a couple of key-value pairs, the first of which is the name of the region that the original Pokemon reside in. region gives us a link to the API for gaining more information on that particular region etc.
+Within our JSON response, we have a couple of key-value pairs, the first of which is the name of the region where the original Pokemon reside. region gives us a link to the API for gaining more information on that particular region, etc.

 {